Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 **Everything is Fine, But all of this is Just Theory how can I actually implement it.?**

-*Ans: As I said earlier Pipelines are just a thought Process to solve a problem in systematic manner so that it will be easy to debug in the future: There are tools like  **[Amazon SageMaker](https://aws.amazon.com/sagemaker/)** which takes care of all these steps at high scale and provides with you extra featuresand tools to organize, mointor, track your models*
+*Ans: As I said earlier Pipelines are just a thought Process to solve a problem in systematic manner so that it will be easy to debug in the future: There are tools like  **[Amazon SageMaker](https://aws.amazon.com/sagemaker/)** which takes care of all these steps at high scale and provides with you extra features-and tools to organize, monitor, track your models*

 ### TIPS

 - When you want to test multiple models it is also advisable to test the models on small datasets rather than running on entire datasets.
 - Check the important features that helped and model and continue to feature engineering again on this features.
 - Drop the features which are not correlated with the target variable in any way.
-- Ensmeble different models for better prediction and randomization using Maximum Voting or Percentages.
+- Ensemble different models for better prediction and randomization using Maximum Voting or Percentages.
 - Train the best model on both train and dev set best testing on test set.
 - Modeling is not just a one time step you need the right executable code to Re-run your model to be updated with the current needs.